Pakeezah: Analysis

 The film's central character is Sahibjaan, and Shahbuddin and Salim appear only in secondary roles, which is uncommon for this type of story.
-Pakeezah follows society's rejection of prostitution; at the film's beginning, Shahbuddin arrives at his home with Nargis, whom he is preparing to marry.
+Pakeezah follows society's rejection of prostitution and tawaifs; at the film's beginning, Shahbuddin arrives at his home with Nargis, whom he is preparing to marry.
 His father rejects Nargis, shouting, "She's not my daughter-in-law.
 She's your sin."
 The film also aims to capture Islamic traditions; in the ending, Sahibjaan is revealed by Shahbuddin to be the daughter of Nargis, whom his family rejected.
 Salim is also part of the family, being the son of Shahbuddin's brother.
-Sahibjaan and Salim subsequently marry, which her father requests before his death; this is not exceptional for a Muslim marriage—marriage between paternal cousins legal under Islamic law.
+Sahibjaan and Salim subsequently marry, which her father requests before his death; this is not exceptional for a Muslim marriage—marriage between cousins is legal under Islamic law.

 In Pakeezah, sexuality is represented but not directly depicted.
-Sex scenes are avoided and instead, like other Indian prostitution-related films, the film uses dance to emphasise the romance genre.
+Sex scenes are avoided and instead, like other Indian films about tawaifs and prostitution, the film uses dance to emphasise the romance genre.
 Film analysts have considered the first encounter of Salim and Sahibjaan to be one of the most erotic scenes in the film.
 Salim and Sahibjaan meet in their respective railway journeys when Sahibjaan is sleeping and Salim enters her compartment and is amazed by her feet, placing a note there saying, "Aapke paon dekhe, bahut haseen hain.
 Inhein zameen par mat utariyega... maile ho jaayenge" ("I saw your feet.
 They are really beautiful.
 Please do not step on the ground... avoid making them dirty").
 According to Sulagana Biswas of The Telegraph, writing in 2020, the letter can be dismissed in the 21st century as foot fetishism.

 Voiceovers done by Amrohi play a significant role in Pakeezah, which several film analysts found to be his finest work.
 In the film's opening minutes, voiceover is used to identify Nargis as a courtesan with a "mesmerising voice" and whose tinkling of bells are "a sensation all over", and is the younger sister of the character Nawabjaan.
 Later in the film, the voiceover describes a man who wants to remove Nargis from her brothel, which is referred to as "this hell", and the black-dressed Shahbuddin then opens the doors.
 Sound motifs are used throughout the film; for instance, a train whistle represents Sahibjaan's hopes of escaping from her brothel and the alap represents her sadness.
 A number of symbols, such as a bird with clipped wings and a snake in Sahibjaan's brothel, are used to represent struggles in Kumari's personal life.